 - 1. RECOGNIZES the special needs of undergraduate premedical students.
 (1990) - 2.
 SUPPORTS the pursuit of interests outside the basic sciences for premedical students both within the curriculum and in extracurricular activities.
 (1990) - 3.
 ENCOURAGES clinical exposure in premedical curricula.
 (1990) - 4.
-SUPPORTS the exposure of premedical students to course work in sociology, philosophy and/or ethics.
-(1990)
+SUPPORTS the exposure of premedical students to course work in humanistic and evidence-based studies including, but not limited to, sociology, philosophy, ethics and statistics.
+(2005)